Ricardian Theory of Rent: Meaning, Assumptions, Determination, Criticism, Conclusion are explained in detail below.

 |2||4 (Marginal Dose)||4||4||0|

-In this figure, OX-axis shows units of labor and capital and the OY-axis shows production.
-4th unit of labor and capital gets no rent.
+In this figure, OX-axis shows units of labour and capital and the OY-axis shows production.
+4th unit of labour and capital gets no rent.
 It is called a marginal dose.

 Criticism of Ricardian Theory of Rent